Tom Jones (singer): 2007–2009

 On 1 July 2007, Jones was among the artists who performed at Wembley Stadium at the Concert for Diana, joined on stage by guitarist Joe Perry of Aerosmith and soul singer Joss Stone.
 In addition to performing some of his own songs, the group covered the Arctic Monkeys song "I Bet You Look Good on the Dancefloor".
 A boxing fan, Jones has performed national anthems before a number of boxing matches.
 He sang "God Save the Queen", the national anthem of the United Kingdom, before the Floyd Mayweather-Ricky Hatton fight in 2007; he sang "Hen Wlad Fy Nhadau", the Welsh national anthem, at the Bernard Hopkins-Joe Calzaghe fight between fellow Welshman Joe Calzaghe and Bernard Hopkins in 2008; and he sang "God Save the Queen" before the Manny Pacquiao-Ricky Hatton fight in 2009.

 In 2008, he released 24 Hours on S-Curve Records, his first album of new material to be issued in the United States for over 15 years.
 Jones, who was still performing over 200 dates a year as he approached his seventieth birthday, set out on a world tour to promote the album.
 "The fire is still in me.
 Not to be an oldie, but a goodie.
 I want to be a contender", Jones said.
 Also in 2008, Jones was inducted into the Hit Parade Hall of Fame.
 On 16 November 2008, he was invited to perform on BBC's Strictly Come Dancing; he performed the debut single from 24 Hours, "If He Should Ever Leave You", which was named the ninth-best song of 2008 by Spinner.
 One of the songs from 24 Hours, "Give a Little Love", would later be featured in the first trailer for the 2010 comedy film, Little Fockers.

-In March 2009, Jones went to the top of the UK Music Charts for the third time in his career with a cover of "Islands in the Stream", sung with Ruth Jones, Rob Brydon and Robin Gibb, who co-wrote the original with his brothers Barry and Maurice.
+In March 2009, Jones went to the top of the UK Music Charts for the third time in his career with a novelty cover "(Barry) Islands in the Stream", sung with Ruth Jones, Rob Brydon and Robin Gibb, the latter who co-wrote the original "Islands in the Stream" with his brothers Barry and Maurice.
 The record, which was inspired by the song's having featured in the BBC's hit sitcom Gavin & Stacey, was released in aid of Comic Relief and reached No. 1 in March 2009.
 This was his first UK chart topper since "Green, Green Grass of Home" in 1967, setting a new record of 42 years between two UK number ones; this record would be surpassed by Kate Bush when "Running Up That Hill" topped the charts in 2022, a 44-year gap between number ones.